 Martha Stewart Just Shared Her Favorite Thanksgiving Cocktail and We Can’t Wait to Try It

 What better way to celebrate the holidays than with a Thanksgiving cocktail?
 Flavorful, refreshing and a little boozy, these fall drinks embrace the mood and flavors of the season.
-That’s why were were so excited to hear about Martha Stewart’s latest cocktail creation: a seasonal twist on a classic whiskey sour.
+That’s why we’re so excited to hear about Martha Stewart’s latest cocktail creation: a seasonal twist on a classic whiskey sour.

-What Is Martha Stewart’s Go-To Thanksgiving Cocktail?
+What is Martha Stewart’s go-to Thanksgiving cocktail?

 And Martha Stewart doesn’t just have signature cocktail wisdom.
 She also offers some turkey-day advice with this cheesecloth substitute for turkey hack.